Fornaro, L. and F. Romei,

 Published in Journal of Economic History, 57 (2), 1997, 497-499

-Forthcoming in The Review of Economic Studies, 2023
+Forthcoming in The Economic Journal, 2025

 Oxford University.
 Nuffield College.
 Economic and Social History Working Paper 8 (as "Why Did Working Hours Increase in Eighteenth Century London?
 Labour Supply Decisions and Consumer Durables During the Industrial Revolution")